MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-switchless-content.md

 The Microsoft [Azure Well-Architected Framework (WAF)][azure-well-architected-framerwork] is a set of guiding tenets that are followed in this reference architecture.
 The following considerations are framed in the context of these tenets.

-**Important**: Review the Well-Architected Framework considerations outlined in the [Azure Stack HCI baseline reference architecture](/azure/architecture/hybrid/azure-stack-hci-baseline#well-architected-framework-considerations) in addition the considerations outlined below.
+**Important**: Review the Well-Architected Framework considerations outlined in the [Azure Stack HCI baseline reference architecture](/azure/architecture/hybrid/azure-stack-hci-baseline#well-architected-framework-considerations) in addition to the considerations outlined below.

 ### Cost optimization